Chief Talent Development Officer, Global Leadership & Learning Institute

 Gina M. Cronin is the Chief Talent Development Officer for the Jack, Joseph and Morton Mandel Global Leadership and Learning Institute.
 In this chief learning officer role she guides leadership and learning for 66,000 caregivers across Cleveland Clinic Health System.
 This includes design and deployment of leadership development, performance management and succession planning, organizational development, coaching and learning technologies and social collaboration.

-Previously, she directed clinical service lines, responsible for overall operations, finance and strategy, most recently as Administrator for the Heart & Vascular Institute at Cleveland Clinic, named the No. 1 heart program in the nation since 1995 by U.S. News & World Report.
+Previously, she directed clinical service lines, responsible for overall operations, finance and strategy, most recently as Administrator for the Heart, Vascular & Thoracic Institute at Cleveland Clinic, named the No. 1 heart program in the nation since 1995 by U.S. News & World Report.

 Ms. Cronin assumed a leadership position in the early formation and growth of Cleveland Clinic as an integrated health system.
 In addition to her current role overseeing the Mandel Institute, she is Program Director for the Administrative Fellowship program, and enjoys providing experiential opportunities and mentorship to early careerists within a talent pipeline.
 In addition, she is executive sponsor for Cleveland Clinic’s young professional organization, Group of Aspiring Leaders (GOAL).